 What is it?

 The Solidarity Fund travel grants provide partial travel reimbursement to eligible members who will travel to the upcoming convention in order to present as part of the annual meeting program.
-For 2022, we are increasing the maximum requests to $400.
+In 2022, we increased the maximum requests to $400.
 The ASA will also reimburse the recipients of the Solidarity Fund grants for their conference registration fee.
 (To aid transfer of funds, recipients will be asked to provide Zelle account information.)

 Who can apply?